Welcome to today's edition of the Rush 24-7 podcast.

 But I told them exactly what I told you.

-These are the people you all in the audience and the people of these radio stations that carry this program are the ones that made me who I am.
+These are the people, you all in the audience, and the people of these radio stations that carry this program are the ones who have made me who I am.

-Uh and I'm always asked about satellite radio, and and I'm glad satellite radio is out there, but it makes no business sense for me to cannibalize the people who've made me who I am.
+And I'm always asked about satellite radio, and I'm glad satellite radio is out there, but it makes no business sense for me to cannibalize the people who've made me who I am.

-Uh and it makes no sense for me to reduce the the scope of of uh of reach.
+And it makes no sense for me to reduce the scope of reach.

 You ought to be in there celebrating.